MIT SMR Connections

 MIT SMR Connections is the custom content creation unit within MIT Sloan Management Review.

-In this Q&A, Rahul Pathak, general manager for analytics at Amazon Web Services (AWS), describes why data-driven enterprises matter, explains how companies can build strong data foundations, discusses technical and organizational challenges, and offers forward-looking advice.
+In this Q&A with MIT SMR Connections, Rahul Pathak, general manager for analytics at Amazon Web Services (AWS), describes why data-driven enterprises matter, explains how companies can build strong data foundations, discusses technical and organizational challenges, and offers forward-looking advice.

 This conversation has been condensed and edited for clarity, length, and editorial style.

 MIT SMR Connections: How do you define a data-driven enterprise, and why is it important?